opendistro/for-elasticsearch-docs/docs/elasticsearch/snapshot-restore.md

    path.repo: ["/mnt/snapshots"]
    ```

-   On the RPM install, you can then mount the file system.
+   On the RPM and Debian installs, you can then mount the file system.
 If you're using the Docker install, add the file system to each node in `docker-compose.yml` before starting the cluster:

    ```yml
    volumes: